WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 # Setting Up an Access Point

-This part of the guide will show you how to set up WiMoVEd on your OpenWrt Access Point.
+This part of the guide will show you how to set up wimoved on your OpenWrt Access Point.

 !!! info

     OpenWrt is available for a large number of different types of access points.
 Different APs may use different processor architectures.
-For this reason, you need a version of WiMoVEd that is compatible with your architecture.
+For this reason, you need a version of wimoved that is compatible with your architecture.

     We try to provide builds for as many architectures as reasonably possible.
 If you have OpenWrt hardware you would like to see supported, please [open an issue](https://github.com/WiMoVE-OSS/wimoved/issues/new).